-Las Ramblas is a famous, tree-lined pedestrian street which stretches for 1.2 kilometres.
+Las Ramblas Barcelona Mediterranean is a famous, tree-lined pedestrian street which stretches for 1.2 kilometres.
 It connects Plaça de Catalunya in the centre of town to the Christopher Columbus Monument at Port Vell.

 The area does suffer from a plague of pickpockets, who love tourists.
-Late at night, it becomes a little more of a “red light district” and we wouldn’t recommend walking around as a tourist, alone.
-There are plenty of police about but the authorities in Barcelona appear to remain in denial about the need for a decent CCTV system in the city centre.
+Late at night, it becomes a little more of a “red-light district”, and we wouldn’t recommend walking around as a tourist, alone.
+There is plenty of police about, but the authorities in Barcelona appear to remain in denial about the need for a decent CCTV system in the city centre.

 Places to visit